poliquin/brazilnum/README.md

 Validate Brazilian Identification Numbers
 =========================================

-This package provides functions for working with CNPJ and PIS/PASEP numbers, which identify firms and people respectively in Brazil.
+Python functions for working with CNPJ and PIS/PASEP numbers, identify firms and people respectively in Brazil.
 Validating 1,000 CNPJ takes about .0256 seconds.
 Validating 1,000 PIS takes about .0209 seconds.

 Usage Examples
 --------------